Day 1

 Drive to Acadia National Park

-Depart from Boothbay Harbor, Maine.
-This scenic drive takes about 2 hours and 30 minutes.
-Check into your charming inn, which borders Acadia National Park Step.
-Your Inn sits on four acres of land bordering Acadia National Park and the charming coastal village of Bar Harbor.
-Experience the beauty of coastal Maine from a great location.
+Drive from Boothbay Harbor, Maine 2 hours and 30 minutes to Acadia National Park.
+Your hotel borders Acadia National Park and the charming coastal village of Bar Harbor.

 Included Unique Activities